 Is the review update being done by the authors and editorial review group of the current review?

 No. The author team of the current review have stepped down.
-The editorial “home” of the review is in the process of re-locating: we will notify progress here.
+The editorial "home" of the review is now the Cochrane Musculoskeletal, Oral, Skin and Sensory Network (MOSS) Network, in collaboration with the Cochrane Pain, Palliative and Supportive Care (PaPaS) group.
+You can read more about this and the new author team here.

 Why is there an Independent Advisory Group?